chunglim/foolmath/README.md

 **Let's see some weirdness of mathematics.**

-**The following math properties are not the proofs, but they are the demonstrations showing the sane weirdness of mathematics.**
+**The following math properties are not the proofs, but they are the demonstrations showing the valid weirdness of mathematics.**

 ### **Magic numbers**